-Gender and Women’s Studies is an interdisciplinary minor which places the study of women and gender at the center of the curriculum.
+Gender, Women’s, and Sexuality Studies is an interdisciplinary minor which places the study of women, gender and sexuality at the center of the curriculum.

-Because gender and sexuality are fundamental to the ways people understand themselves, a minor in Gender and Women’s Studies can enhance practically any other field of study.
+Because gender and sexuality are fundamental to the ways people understand themselves, a minor in Gender, Women’s, and Sexuality Studies can enhance practically any other field of study.

 Co-sponsored events in 2016-2017

 Anika Backelin-Harrison (2019), Courtney DuChene (2019), Sophie Gioffre (2019), Rae Hodenfield (2018), Sarah Hojsak (2018), Bailey Ludwig (2019), Allison Rohr (2017), Emily Shue (2018), and Roumaissaa Tailassane (2019) presented their work at the 2017 Annual Student Conference sponsored by the Greater Philadelphia Women’s Studies Consortium, which was held at Villanova University on April 7, 2017.
 The conference offered an exciting opportunity for students to showcase their work and interact with students and faculty from area universities.

 On February 16, 2017, Jennifer Finney Boylan, who served as the Updike-Hoyer Writer in Residence at Ursinus in 2010, gave a lecture on “Gender and Resistance.”
 Boylan’s 2003 autobiography, She’s Not There: A Life in Two Genders was the first book by an openly transgender American to become a bestseller.